canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

   # and we use the transport we defined as well
   transport = out_to_stdout

-Launch checkbox, it should print a human readable output to the stream you chosed!
+Launch checkbox, it should print a human readable output to the stream you chose!

 .. note::

   Checkbox will ask you if you want to submit the ``screen`` report.
-This is Checkbox's way of asking if you want it to produce that report.
+This is the Checkbox way of asking if you want it to produce that report.
 Respond yes.
   See the example below to know how to avoid having to give confirmation (using forced)